kiukairor/argosealed/README.md

 # argosealed
-summy project using both argocd and sealed secrets
+Dummy project using both argocd and sealed secrets